-Last, we evaluated computational theoretical models that could explain biases in individual participants.
+To address our final hypothesis, we evaluated computational theoretical models that could explain biases in individual participants.
 All the conditions produced similar results.
 Only CS models closely approximated participants’ mean number of samples to decision (Figures 4 and 5, first row).
 These CS models closely approximated participants’ mean rank of chosen price, with especially poor performance on the part of CO models (Figures S8 and S13, first row).
 Moreover, the CS OV and CS SV models were the only theoretical models to predict individual participants’ number of samples nearly-perfectly, while the other models do not (Figures S9-S12, S14, S15).
 CS OV and CS SV models always best-fit participants’ behaviour (Figure 5, second and third rows), resulting in better BIC values than other models on average (BF10 > 3) and best-fitting many more participants than any other models.
 The results in Study 1 full were similar, though the analysis of the number of participants who were best-fit by each model (Figure 4, third row, right panel) showed somewhat more contribution of the CO heuristic than for the other Study 1 conditions.

 In summary, our hypotheses about the effects of methods features were largely confirmed.
 Participants sampled roughly the same amount across conditions, regardless of methods features.
-The IO models were also not sensitive to most methods details.
-Indeed, they are not even programmed with information about whether there are grey squares, etc.) and so could not have shown such effects.
-However the IO model is programmed with the payoff scheme and duly appears to sample more in conditions when only the top three ranking options are rewarded (in all conditions but the full condition), compared to when all choices are rewarded depending on the value of the chosen option (in the full condition), leading to more prominent undersampling bias in all conditions, compared to the full condition.
-Participants’ sampling biases seem best explained, if they feel there is an intrinsic cost / reward value associated with further sampling (i.e., the CS model).
-There was relatively little consistent differences between the behaviour of the SV and OV versions of either the IO or theoretical models.
+The IO models were not sensitive to most of the methods details either.
+Indeed, they are not even programmed with information about whether there are grey squares, etc. and so could not have shown such effects.
+However, the IO model is programmed with the payoff scheme and duly appears to sample more in conditions when only the top three ranking options are rewarded (in all conditions but the full condition), compared to when all choices are rewarded depending on the value of the chosen option (in the full condition), leading to more prominent undersampling bias in all conditions compared to the full condition.
+Participants’ sampling biases seem best explained by whether they feel there is an intrinsic cost / reward value associated with further sampling (i.e., the CS model).
+There were relatively few consistent differences between the behaviour of the SV and OV versions of either the IO or theoretical models.

 Study 2

-The Pilot full study and the Study 1 full condition showed that an optimal stopping task in which all choices are rewarded according to their value leads to reduced IO sampling, compared to a variety of different conditions in all of which only the top three ranking choices were rewarded.
+The Pilot full study and the Study 1 full condition showed that an optimal stopping task in which all choices are rewarded according to their value leads to reduced IO sampling, compared to a variety of different conditions in which only the top three ranking choices were rewarded.
 Consequently, the mean number of samples of the IO SV and IO OV models were more similar to participants’ sampling rates in Pilot full and Study 1 full (Figures 3 and 5), making a direct assessment of bias in this condition difficult to determine with high precision.
-The current study aimed to obtain a higher quality estimate of participant sampling bias in the full condition by overcoming a number of limitations of previous full condition designs.
+Our second study aimed to obtain a higher quality estimate of participant sampling bias in the full condition by overcoming a number of limitations of previous full condition designs.
 We increased the target sample size from approximately 50 (in Pilot full and Study 1 full) to 151 in Study 2 full.
-Also, we generated a new set of sequence option values for every participant, whereas in Pilot full and Study 1 full, all participants engaged with sequences that were fixed in advance.
+Additionally, we generated a new set of sequence option values for every participant, whereas in Pilot full and Study 1 full, all participants engaged with sequences that were fixed in advance.

 Study 2 Methods